gnulag/gnulag.net/README.md

 ### How do I share images / files / text on IRC?

 You'll have to host it somewhere, and share a public link.
-We have two services hosted by community members:
+We have three services hosted by community members:

 * [thecum.zone](https://thecum.zone)
 * [p.gnulag.net](https://p.gnulag.net)